RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 ################

 The retrieval of input files and running the workflow locally and on a server cluster via a queuing system is demonstrated using an example with data available from `NCBI  <https://www.ncbi.nlm.nih.gov/>`_.
-This dataset is available under the accession number *PRJNA379630*.
+This dataset is available under the accession number ``PRJNA379630``.

-.. note:: In this tutorial, we will show the basic functionalities of our workflow, for information about additional options please refer to: :ref:`workflow-configuration <workflow-configuration:workflow-configuration>`.
+.. note:: In this tutorial, we will show the basic functionalities of our workflow, for information about additional options please refer to: :ref:`workflow-configuration <workflow-configuration:Default workflow>`.
 .. note:: Ensure that you have **miniconda3** installed and a conda environment set-up.
 Please refer to the :ref:`overview <overview:Tools>` for details on the installation.

 Setup